lucilla7/MSKregPy/README.md

 # MSKregPy
-MSKregPy is a collection of algorithms and GUI for muscolo-skeletal image processing and registration.
+MSKregPy is a collection of algorithms and GUI for muscoloskeletal image processing and registration.

 wxPython library was employed to develop the GUI, which is composed by two main windows – initial window and registration window – and 5 secondary frames for support functionalities.
 3D images are presented with three views – axial, coronal and sagittal – with three sliders to adjust maximum value, minimum value, and gamma correction.